mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsSearchResponse) SetNextGenerationTime(v string)
 ```

-SetNextGenerationTime gets a reference to the given datadog.NullableString and assigns it to the NextGenerationTime field.
+SetNextGenerationTime gets a reference to the given common.NullableString and assigns it to the NextGenerationTime field.

 <a name="ReportsSearchResponse.SetNextGenerationTimeNil"></a>
 ### func \(\*ReportsSearchResponse\) [SetNextGenerationTimeNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_search_response.go#L542>)